bunmidavies/year2notes/COMP21111/Week2.md

 - Colouring method to determine polarity for all positions:
 ![[Pasted image 20221005233141.png]]

+- For conjunction / disjunction you do not colour the line blue nor red.
 - Note that once reaching a 0 in the tree, you'll never get any value other than 0.
 This is because +0 and -0 are both equal to 0

 # Monotonic replacement / pure atom rule